Diabetes: The Basics – Problem Solving

 Examples of Problem Solving: Low and High Blood Sugar

 Everyone who has diabetes eventually has some problems with low or high blood sugar.
 Consider the following situations faced by real people with diabetes:

-Carol has Type 1 diabetes and uses an insulin pump.
+Carol has type 1 diabetes and uses an insulin pump.
 Usually, her blood glucose is in fairly good control.
 However, she sometimes has problems with low blood sugar.
 For example, she recently went on a weekend trip with friends.
-While she was away, her blood sugar went so low that she lost consciousness and could not be roused.
+While she was away, her blood sugar went so low that she lost consciousness and could not be aroused.
 Her friends called an ambulance.
 After this episode was over, Carol thought through what she had done earlier in the day that could have led to this severe low blood sugar.
 What do you think might have happened?

-Tom has Type 2 diabetes, treated with oral medications.
+Tom has type 2 diabetes, treated with oral medications.
 He has changed jobs recently.
 In his new job, he feels self-conscious about checking his blood glucose.
 When he gets home, his blood glucose is often higher than he wants it to be.
 He is trying to figure out a way to control his blood glucose during the day at work.
 What would you suggest to him?

-Virginia has Type 2 diabetes, treated with a combination of oral medications and insulin.
+Virginia has type 2 diabetes, treated with a combination of oral medications and insulin.
 Her daughter is getting married next month.
 Her blood sugar has been gradually increasing in the afternoon and evenings over the last several weeks.
 She believes this is from the stress of planning the wedding, and wants to find a way to control it without changing her medication.
 What do you think she should try?

 Record-Keeping: a Key to Solving Blood Sugar Problems

 There are many possible causes of high and low blood sugar.
 When you are trying to figure out which cause applies to you, it helps to have good records of your monitoring results and of the common factors that affect blood sugar.
 These are:

 - What, when, and how much you ate and drank, especially carbohydrates and alcohol